prettier/prettier-vscode/README.md

 ### Prettier Resolution

 This extension will use prettier from your project's local dependencies (recommended).
-Should prettier not be installed locally with your project's dependencies, a copy will be bundled with the extension.
+If no local module is found, the extension will attempt to resolve prettier globally.
+Should prettier not be installed locally with your project's dependencies or globally on the machine, the version of prettier that is bundled with the extension will be used.

 To install prettier in your project run: